CLARIAH/shebanqx/USAGE.md

 So, whenever we start a container, we make sure that these files are written out, first thing.

-Note that also the value of the web2py admin password is written to disk, not in this step, but in `install.sh` below.
-That also will be done every time, after web2py is installed.
+Note that also the value of the Web2py admin password is written to disk, not in this step, but in `install.sh` below.
+That also will be done every time, after Web2py is installed.

 The `shebanq` image contains the following installed software:

-1.  **emdros**
+1.  **EMDROS**
     (database extension software)

     Offers the `mql` command in `/opt/emdros/bin/mql`.

-1.  **apache**
+1.  **APACHE**
     (web server)

     Offers the `apachectl` command.
-    The webserver is configured for *wsgi* and has the configuration for the shebanq website in place.
+    The web server is configured for WSGI and has the configuration for the shebanq website in place.

 However, the software of SHEBANQ is not yet in place.